 Students with an interest in history--whether they are majors or not--have the opportunity to get involved with a few clubs and organizations, such as these:

 The purpose of the History Club is to provide a social environment for people with a common interest in History.
 Both majors and non-majors are invited to participate in the club and our discussions of History.
-Through various programs such as movie nights, guest speakers and field trips to historic sites and museums, we complement our learning of history that begins in the classroom.
+Through various programs, such as movie nights, guest speakers, and field trips to historic sites and museums, we complement our learning of history that begins in the classroom.
+We also hold an annual History Department BBQ, as seen below.

 For more information about the club or upcoming events, contact firstname.lastname@example.org.